Skip to content

 Confirm the federation works and report back to us so or any problem faced.

-If you have an existing federation using a different protocol and switch to OIDC via Google Workspace, the transition is seamless.
+If you have an existing federation using a different protocol and switch to OIDC with Google Workspace, the transition is seamless.
 As long as email addresses remain the same, users won’t lose access or data.
 User accounts are tied to email addresses, not federation methods.